Challenges with Dredging Impacts

 EEMS is commonly used to determine the impacts of dredging in terms of removal of sediment.
 EFDC is open source so it can be used in cases where a tool such as MIKE 3 cannot.
 DELFT-3D is another commonly used hydrodynamic model, however it is not linked to a sediment transport model that has the capability to utilize erosion rate data obtained from Sedflume testing (i.e., SEDZLJ capabilities) so is not applicable in many North American applications.

 Both of the sediment transport models are internally coupled to a toxics sub-model for simulation of contaminated sediments.

 Examples of Studies Done with EEMS

-EEMS is being in several studies used to assess the impacts of the deepening and widening of Jacksonville Harbor, a major U.S. port.
+EEMS is being used to assess the impacts of the deepening and widening of Jacksonville Harbor, a major U.S. port.
 Jacksonville Harbor Navigation Project will deepen the existing channel to allow for larger vessels to access the Jacksonville Port, thereby reducing transportation costs and providing increased navigational safety while minimizing or avoiding negative impacts to environmental resources.
 The Jacksonville Harbor feasibility study demonstrated that the partially stratified Lower St. Johns Rivers estuary requires a three-dimensional hydrodynamic model to accurately simulate salinity variations with depth.
-Now EFDC+ using the Sigma-Zed vertical layering option is being used to evaluate changes in the Lower St Johns River salinity.
+EFDC+ using the Sigma-Zed vertical layering option is being used to evaluate changes in the Lower St Johns River salinity.

 Hydrodynamic and Sediment Transport Studies